frozenproof/nckh2_real_2.0/README.md

 ## 2nd: The data is prepared using the following procedure:

+-> Server start uploading files to IPFS

+-> Server log the files and IPFS addresses

+## 3rd: Prepare for minting:

+-> User is redirected to Mint step

+-> User connect wallet on front end.

+-> Front end first get the following data:

+    + Wallet address of user (Recipient Address).

+    + The remaining utxos of user

 -> Function receiving data and call the post function inside API

--> Post function redirect to the files uploading:

-    + Upload multiple files at once to IPFS with Pinata API

-    + Receive IPFS hash address

-    + Copy the original files to new folder with new name "originalname-&&-IPFS hash" using bash script
+## 4th: Start minting:

 -> Preparing data:

     + Passing the data into new variables

--> Inside Minting

-    + Create an app wallet as a medium

-    + Get the app wallet receive address

-    + Forge a script for the receive address
+-> Forge a script

+-> Initiate a transaction with user wallet address as the start

+-> Start a loop for building

--> Craft the token/non-fungible token:
+-> Craft the metadata:

     + Name